r-caamano/zfw/README.md

 ```
 - Adding interfaces
   Replace ens33 in line with:{"InternalInterfaces":[{"Name":"ens33" ,"OutboundPassThroughTrack": false, "PerInterfaceRules": false}], "ExternalInterfaces":[]}
-  Replace with interface that you want to enable for ingress firewalling/ openziti interception and
+  Replace with interface that you want to enable for ingress firewalling / openziti interception and
   optionally ExternalInterfaces if running containers or other subtending devices (Described in more detail
   later in this README.md).
 ```